Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Linear MDPs and LQRs imply Linear Bellman Completeness

 \section{Linear MDPs and LQRs imply Linear Bellman Completeness}

 It is already well known that linear Bellman completeness captures linear MDPs, as demonstrated in works such as \citet{agarwal2019reinforcement,zanette2020learning}.
-Here, we show why it also captures LQRs.
+Here, we show that it also captures LQRs for a convex subset of linear functions (specifically, when the value function is parameterized by a PSD matrix).
 We start with the definition.

 \begin{definition}[Linear Quadratic Regulator] A linear quadratic regulator (LQR) problem is defined by a tuple $(A, B, Q, R)$ where $A\in\=R^{d\times d}$, $B\in\=R^{d\times m}$, $Q\in\=R^{d\times d}$, and $R\in\=R^{m\times m}$.
 The objective is to find a policy $\pi$ that minimizes the following: